 Well done Under Armour, well done.

-Alright, thanks for staying with me all the way to the end!
+Alright, thanks for staying with me all the way to the end of the Embiid One review!
 I hope you’ve found it informative!
 As always, the train never stops and I’ve got plenty more packing as well as plenty more to come.

 The Embiid One is a solid budget option for a center, be sure to check out the complete list of the best shoes for big guys!
 It’s also among my favorite shoes of 2020 – check out the whole list of the year’s best releases!

-And if you’ve got a question, suggestion, feel like sharing your own experience with these, or just want to chat,
+And if you’ve got a question, suggestion, feel like sharing your own experience with the Embiid One, or just want to chat,

 Under Armour Embiid One$120